fcavalcantirj/bruvtools/README.md

 CAPROVER_PASSWORD=your_actual_caprover_password
 ```

+**Why this matters**:
+- Without `CAPROVER_PASSWORD`, the `services` command will **hang indefinitely**
+- CapRover API calls will timeout waiting for authentication
-**Why this matters**: Without proper environment variables, deployments will fail silently or with cryptic authentication errors.
-The CLI validates these before any API calls.
+- Deployments will fail silently or with cryptic authentication errors
+- The CLI validates these before any API calls to prevent issues

+**Common symptoms of missing password**:
+- `./bin/bruvtools.js services` hangs and times out
+- CapRover API calls prompt for interactive input
+- Silent authentication failures during deployment

 ### 2. Configuration